Astr0Fix/Multi-Use-Compass-For-Microbit/README.md

 ## Edit this project ![Build status badge](https://github.com/astr0fix/multi-use-compass-for-microbit/workflows/MakeCode/badge.svg)

 To edit this repository in MakeCode.
+If you do edit this project please credit me in the description

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **Import** then click on **Import URL**